Travers Smith LLP

 During the two-year training contract, trainees spend six months in our corporate department and another six months in either the dispute resolution or the employment departments.
 The firm offers you a choice for your other two seats in two of our other specialist departments.
 Trainees may also have the opportunity to spend six months in the firm’s Paris office.

 We’ll give you responsibility from day one – you will quickly find yourself on the phone to clients, in meetings and handling your own work with all the guidance you need.
-As such the firm looks for people who can combine academic excellence with plain common sense; who are determined, articulate and able to think on their feet, and who take their work but not themselves seriously.
+As such the firm looks for people who can combine academic excellence with plain common sense; who are determined, articulate and able to think on their feet; who are self-motivated and have a healthy sense of humour.

 A law degree is not a necessity – just over half the trainees who joined last year came from a non-law background.